The Ethical Guidelines of the Journal of Teaching Language Skills (JTLS)

 The publication of an article in a peer-reviewed journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the journals.

-JTLS adheres to ethical guidelines below for publication and research.
+JTLS adheres to the ethical guidelines below for publication and research.

 Peer review process